tinkertanker/googlepdfgen/README.md

 **Note**: The script only processes columns that match the pattern `^(filename|file|<.+>)$`.
 Any other columns will be ignored.

-## Configuration
+### Configuration with YAML file

-You can now use a YAML configuration file to specify the main parameters needed for the script.
+You can use a YAML configuration file to specify the main parameters needed for the script.
 This allows for easier reuse and sharing of configurations.

-### Using a YAML Configuration File

 1. Create a `config.yaml` file in the root directory of the project.
 2. Specify the following parameters in the YAML file: